A Guide to Pain Control

 What Should You Talk to Your Doctor About?

-- Wound pain relief methods that have worked well or not so well, for you in the past
+- Pain relief methods that have worked well or not so well, for you in the past

 - Concerns you may have about taking pain medicine